Edwoas/mlfs-book/README.md

 # mlfs-book
 O'Reilly book - Building Machine Learning Systems with a feature store: batch, real-time, and LLMs

+# Lab 1
+We download air quality data captured by a sensor from a busy street in Stockholm and predict what levels of PM 2.5 we will see in the coming days (based on this data).
+We use a feature group to inference our model and then plot a hindcast chart showing prediction (made one day beforehand) and ground truth.
+We also plot our predictions spanning multiple days ahead

 ## ML System Examples